 Give your sleep some respect: I have people tell me they are too busy to sleep and they can’t stop working, but they need to remember that a tired brain is not efficient.
 Your memory and decision-making will suffer with sleep deprivation.
 Extreme exhaustion will literally turn a sane person into a temporary schizophrenic.
 Getting sleep is your job if you want to be productive!

 Consciously relax: Breathing techniques and visualizations can be very helpful.
 Go to your happy place.
+Try deliberately thinking about something calm and relaxing (things you are grateful for, a happy memory, a new plan that you’re looking forward to).
 Allow your body to go completely limp and imagine sinking into the mattress.

 Acupressure for yourself!
 Try Du-20 & 24 as a simple combo.
 Du 20 is at the crown of the head, above the ears.
 Du 24 is half an inch inside the hairline (or where it used to be!).
 Put a fingertip on each, aimed towards each other, and press firmly but gently for a few seconds.
+This pair is particularly good for banishing nightmares.
 Good night!

 Press these two points gently but firmly, towards each other, for a few seconds at bedtime for better sleep.